MirkoHernandez/denote-folgezettel/Readme.md

 ```console
 $ git clone https://github.com/MirkoHernandez/denote-folgezettel
 ```

+Then the package can be loaded using `(load <path-to-the-package> t)` or installed using M-x `package-install-file`.

-Then  use M-x `package-install-file` to install the package.
-M-x `package-initialize` may be required to immediately recognize the package after installation.
+M-x `package-initialize` may be required to immediately recognize the package after installation (just once after the installation).

 # Usage